trufflesuite/trufflesuite.com/src/tutorial.md

 Things to notice:

 * The minimum version of Solidity required is noted at the top of the contract: `pragma solidity ^0.5.0;`.
 The `pragma` command means "*additional information that only the compiler cares about*", while the caret symbol (^) means "*the version indicated or higher*".
-* Like JavaScript or PHP, statements are terminated with semicolons.
+* Like Java or PHP, statements are terminated with semicolons.

 ### Variable setup